Planning for your Freshman and International Student Orientation

 International Orientation is REQUIRED for all international degree-seeking students (both students on an F1 visa status and those who have never attended a US university).
-International students should plan to attend all of international orientation beginning January 7th and ending January 9th.
+International students should plan to attend all of international orientation August 10 - 14, 2015.

-The charge for January Freshman and International Student Orientation 2015 is $130 and will be listed on your confirmation when you register for Orientation.
+The charge for Freshman Orientation 2015 is $160 and will be listed on your confirmation when you register for Orientation.
 The cost covers all Orientation expenses including several meals, your Common Reading book, inventories and materials that will be provided to you as applicable to your session.
 After you register for Orientation through myApp, please save your Orientation confirmation email; it includes your estimated Orientation charges.